Asymptotic and finite-sample properties of estimators based on stochastic gradients

 In this experiment we test the performance of implicit SGD, in particular Algorithm \ref{algo:implicit_m}, on a M-estimation problem in a setup that is similar to the simulation example of \citet[Example 2.4]{donoho2013high}.

 We set $N = 1000$ data points and $p = 200$ as the parameter dimension.
-We sample $\thetastar$ as a random vector with norm $||\thetastar|| = 6\sqrt{p}$, and sample the design matrix as $X \sim \mathcal{N}_p(0, (1/N) I)$.
-The outcomes are sampled i.i.d. from a ``contaminated'' normal distribution, i.e., with probability 95\%, $Y_n \sim \mathcal{N}(X_n^\intercal \thetastar, 1)$, and $Y_n=10$ with probability 5\%.
+We sample $\thetastar$ as a random vector with norm $||\thetastar|| = 6\sqrt{p}$, and sample the design matrix as $X \sim \mathcal{N}(0, (1/N) I)$.
+The outcomes are sampled i.i.d. from a contaminated normal distribution, i.e., with probability 95\%, $Y_n \sim \mathcal{N}(X_n^\intercal \thetastar, 1)$, and $Y_n=10$ with probability 5\%.

-The results over 2000 iterations of implicit SGD are shown in Figure \ref{figure:example_m}.
+The results over 2000 iterations of implicit SGD are shown in Figure \ref{figure:example_cox} (right panel).
 In the figure we plot the 5\% and 95\% quantiles of MSE of implicit SGD over 100 replications of the experiment.
-We also plot (horizontal dashed line) the median of the MSE of the MLE estimator, computed using the \texttt{coxph} built-in command of \texttt{R}.\footnote{Documentation is available at \url{https://stat.ethz.ch/R-manual/R-devel/library/survival/html/coxph.html}.} We observe that SGD converges steadily to the best possible MSE.
+We also plot (horizontal dashed line) the median MSE of the MLE estimator, computed using the \texttt{coxph} built-in command of \texttt{R}.
+We observe that SGD converges steadily to the best possible MSE.
 Similar behavior was observed under various modifications of the simulation parameters.